 This course deals with plant form and function from an evolutionary point of view and is intended for majors in all fields of biology.
 Emphasis is placed on understanding basic processes of metabolism, evolution, reproduction, growth, development, and physiology of nonvascular and vascular plants.
 These processes are considered within the context of the environments, plants inhabit and human activities that affect or depend upon plants.
-Plant biotechnology and genetic engineering and their role in production of new food crops are also discussed lation, cultivation and identification of microorganisms.
-Designed for students pursuing a career is the science or related fields
+Plant biotechnology and genetic engineering and their role in production of new food crops are also discussed Prerequisite: BIO 151.